 Yahoo, it's Christmas Day!
 For me, I have always loved this day since I was a young boy because I get to feast on sumptuous dishes and drink lots of juice.
-But as I get older and wiser, I am also celebrating this day because it commemorates the birth of Jesus Christ, my best friend in whom are hidden all knowledge and wisdom.
+And as I now get older and wiser, I am also celebrating this day since it commemorates the birth of Jesus Christ, my best friend in whom are hidden all knowledge and wisdom.

 As I prepared to usher this special day yesterday, I thought about the atom bomb and its possible potential to save the human civilization from extinction.
 Are you ready to hear my idea?
 Okay...
 On your mark...
 Get set...
 Read!

 The creation of the atom bomb was first thought possible by a team of scientists that included the great particle physicist Albert Einstein.
-In a letter written in 1939, Einstein advised Franklin Roosevelt, the then President of the United States, that Uncle Sam (the United States government) sets aside funds to construct the bomb.
-Mark you, 1939 was one of those years preceding World War 2 during which enemy nations were rising against the United States, like Japan which in 1941 bombed the Pearl Harbour in the US State of Hawaii.
+In a letter written in 1939, Einstein advised Franklin Roosevelt, the then President of the United States, that the United States government sets aside funds to construct the bomb.
+Mark you, 1939 was one of those years preceding World War 2 during which enemy nations were rising against the United States, such as Japan which in 1941 bombed the Pearl Harbour in the U.S. State of Hawaii.

 And you know what?
 In 1945 when Japan continued being a pain in the [insert body part here] to the United States during World War 2, Harry Truman, the then President of the United States who had succeeded Roosevelt, ordered two atom bombs to be dropped in Japan.
 The effect of the bombs were so devastating that Japan quickly surrendered.
 And that ended World War 2.

-Uncle Sam was lucky to have been the only man on Earth in 1945 with the intelligence and resources to create an atom bomb.
-So when he dropped the lethal bombs on Japan that year, no opposing nation could counter the aggression.
+The United States was lucky to have been the only nation on Earth in 1945 with the intelligence and resources to create an atom bomb.
+So when it dropped the lethal bombs on Japan that year, no opposing nation could counter the aggression.

-But today, things have changed because every major power has an arsenal of atom bombs.
-Like the Soviet Union constructed an even more lethal Hydrogen bomb a few years after the end of World War 2.
-So if Uncle Sam decides to drop an atom bomb in Moscow now, ten minutes later, Chicago and New York City will be annihilated.
+Today, things have changed because every major power has an arsenal of atom bombs.
+The Soviet Union, for instance, constructed an even more lethal Hydrogen bomb a few years after the end of World War 2.
+So if Washington decides to drop an atom bomb in Moscow now, ten minutes later, Chicago and New York City will be annihilated.
 It's now not an issue of dropping the atom on somebody; it's now an issue of dropping the atom bomb on everybody.